 In other words, vaporizing a liquid will alter its state, but vapor will comprise the same molecules as the substance in its liquid phase.

 Now technically, what is produced when we vape isn’t vapor at all, but aerosol.
 Wikipedia defines aerosol as “a suspension of fine solid particles or liquid droplets, in air or another gas.”
-The e-liquid when vaped turns into particles suspended in air, and they fall to the ground quickly.
+The e-liquid, when vaped, turns into particles that get suspended in the air and fall to the ground quickly.
 Because the particles are liquid, unlike the solid particles in cigarette smoke, they don’t pose the same risks to the lungs and cardiovascular system.

 Since just about every vaper uses the (slang) term “vapor” and not the scientifically precise term “aerosol,” we’re going to stick with “vapor” too, especially since the technical difference doesn’t affect the points we’re discussing.

-Lighting a cigarette will produce smoke, while vaporizing e-liquid will produce vapor (aerosol).
+Lighting a cigarette will produce smoke while vaporizing e-liquid will produce vapor (aerosol).
 Outside of their visual similarities, smoke and vapor don’t have much in common.
-They are very different in composition, and behave in very distinct ways.
-Here’s how these substances differ to each other in a nutshell.
+They are very different in composition and behave in very distinct ways.
+Here’s how these substances differ from each other in a nutshell.

 When it comes to tobacco and e-liquid, the only thing they have in common is nicotine.
 Tobacco smoke contains thousands of chemicals, with 70 of them being proven carcinogens and many more being unhealthy to inhale.